Seb-06/Tanxz7/README.md

 - 👋 Hi, I’m Seb
-- 👀 I’m interested in coding and video games.
+- 👀 I’m interested in coding and mixed martial arts.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python and C++
 - 📫 How to reach me discord: Seb.06

 <!---